Baptism: 18 November 1844, in Chunar,

 & Sep 1856

-This letter to Allen's Indian Mail describes frederick's skill in commanding troops on the move in cholera-ridden areas: Allen's Indian Mail 1846 p448
+troops on the move in cholera-ridden areas: Allen's Indian Mail 1846 p448

 TO THE EDITOR OF ALLEN'S INDIAN MAIL.

-SIR,-While the cholera has been prevalent in
+SIR,-While the cholera has been prevalent in India,

-in the next number of the Indian Mail,
+number of the Indian Mail, as

-to become beneficial, and shall feel much obliged by your giving a
+beneficial, and shall feel much obliged by your giving a place in the Indian Mail to the enclosed extract.

 I remain, Sir, your obedient servant,